entando/entando-components/README.md

 For latest updated news, please visit the company websites: http://www.entando.com.

-Entando Components is released under version 2.1 of the [MIT license][https://opensource.org/licenses/MIT].
+Entando Components is released under version 2.1 of the [MIT license](https://opensource.org/licenses/MIT).

-For any support request, please use [Twitter] (https://twitter.com/Entando).
+For any support request, please use [Twitter](https://twitter.com/Entando).

 Enjoy!